Geraldine McEwan: Early life

 She was born Geraldine McKeown on 9 May 1932 in Old Windsor, Berkshire, England, to Donald and Norah (née Burns) McKeown.
 She had Irish ancestors; her maternal grandfather came from Kilkenny while her paternal grandfather came from Belfast.
 Her father, a printers' compositor, ran the Labour Party branch in Old Windsor, a safe Conservative seat.
+She later simplified the spelling of her last name from McKeown to McEwan.

-McEwan won a scholarship to attend Windsor County Girls' School, then a private school where she felt completely out of place, and took elocution lessons.
+McEwan won a scholarship to attend Windsor County Girls' School – at the time a private school – where she felt completely out of place, and took elocution lessons.
 However, in later life she said she had loved English and the teaching of Miss Meech in particular.
 In an interview with Cassandra Jardine of The Daily Telegraph in 2004, she said of herself around this time: "I was very shy, very private", but after reading a poem (apparently Lady Macbeth's speech "Glamis thou art and Cawdor...") at a Brownie concert: "I realised it was going to be a way in which I could manage the world.
 I could protect myself by losing myself in other people."

-As a teenager, McEwan became interested in theatre and her theatrical career began at 14 as assistant stage manager at the Theatre Royal, Windsor.
+As a teenager McEwan became interested in theatre, and her theatrical career began when she was 14, as assistant stage manager at the Theatre Royal, Windsor.
 She made her first appearance on the Windsor stage in October 1946 as an attendant of Hippolyta in A Midsummer Night's Dream and played many parts with the Windsor Repertory Company from March 1949 to March 1951, including a role in the Ruth Gordon biographical play Years Ago opposite guest player John Clark.